arsjobus/practice-fastapi-project/ReadMe.md

 ## Hints

-Check the example.py only for hints
+Check the example-*.py files only when stuck for hints!

 ### Finished